-Kola Kanda , herbal porridge or even called as herbal gruel is one of the best healthy porridge from Sri Lanka that you must try if you visit Sri Lanka one day.
+Kola Kanda , an herbal porridge even called herbal gruel is one of the best healthy porridges from Sri Lanka that you must try if you visit Sri Lanka one day.
 Kola kanda is full of nutrients and full of flavours.
-Although you can cook Kola Kanda or herbal porridge by using only Gotukola, you can even cook it by adding more different leaves for the mix.
-With a blend of flavours from all these edible leaves which are easily found in Sri Lankan home gardens, Kola Kanda is a well-known herbal drink/herbal soup which gives many benefits for humans.
+Although you can cook Kola Kanda or herbal porridge by using only Gotukola, you can even cook it by adding more different leaves to the mix.
+With a blend of flavours from all these edible leaves which are easily found in Sri Lankan home gardens, Kola Kanda is a well-known herbal drink/herbal soup which gives many benefits to humans.

 Sri Lankan holiday and lots of sneezing

-Last month we were in Sri Lanka for more than one month holiday.
+Last month we were in Sri Lanka for more than one month’s holiday.
 At the time we returned to Singapore, although we cleaned and mopped the home and floor, my kid started sneezing and showed signs of itching.
-Our home was closed for this whole duration, so I guessed this can be due to the dust collected inside home.
+Our home was closed for this whole duration, so I guessed this can be due to the dust collected inside the home.
 I started reading around to find some reasons and cures for these allergic signs.
-I was shocked to read that this can be due to the dust mites which we cannot see inside the bed room!
+I was shocked to read that this can be due to the dust mites which we cannot see inside the bedroom!

 Reasons and causes of bed allergies

-Bed allergies can be due to the dust mites.
-Recently I came across a post on Mattress Test about bed allergies which shares some shocking facts.
+Bed allergies can be due to dust mites.
+Recently I came across a post on Mattress Test about bed allergies which share some shocking facts.
 According to that post, these reactions are actually not because of the dust mites, but due to their feces.
-These feces can be accumulated under the coils of mattress creating allergic conditions such as itching and sneezing.
+These feces can be accumulated under the coils of the mattress creating allergic conditions such as itching and sneezing.

-Anyway I reacted fast by cleaning all mattress, pillows and sheets again other than mopping the floor.
-These reactions and signs were faded away in few days from my kid.
-But, during these days I also cooked some cooling food to avoid heat of the body.
+Anyway, I reacted fast by cleaning all mattresses, pillows, and sheets again other than mopping the floor.
+These reactions and signs faded away in a few days from my kid.
+But, during these days I also cooked some cooling food to avoid the heat of the body.

 What are the leaves suitable for Sri Lankan Kola Kanda?

-Below are some of the popular herbal leaves that you can add for your kola kanda or herbal porridge.
+Below are some of the popular herbal leaves that you can add to your kola kanda or herbal porridge.
 You can add all or some of the leaves from this list.

 Gotukola – Centalla asiatica